microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 accelerate neural network computations, like accelerating matrix operations.

-This proposal introduces DXIL operations for vector-matrix operations that can accelerated by the underlying hardware, building on support for long verctors described in proposals [0026] and [0030].
+This proposal introduces DXIL operations for vector-matrix operations that can be accelerated by the underlying hardware, building on support for long vectors described in proposals [0026] and [0030].
 This proposal describes HLSL builtins that can be used for example and testing purposes as well as the building blocks for a high-level HLSL API.
 The high-level API is described in proposal \[TBD\].